-- 1. Select the object in the iTool window. - 2.
-Click Rotate on the toolbar to enter Rotate mode.
-The rotation sphere, consisting of circular x-, y-, and z-dimension axes, is displayed around the object, as illustrated in Figure 7-1 and Figure 7-2: - 3.
-3-D objects can be constrained to rotate only along one of the three displayed axes, or they can be rotated freely. - To rotate an object along an axis, position the mouse pointer on the axis.
-The constrained rotation pointer the is displayed.
+- 3. 3-D objects can be constrained to rotate only along one of the three displayed axes, or they can be rotated freely. - To rotate an object along an axis, position the mouse pointer on the axis.
+The constrained rotation pointer to is displayed.
 Drag in the desired direction to rotate the object along the selected axis.